 Parents reported through consultations that they did not know how to assist their child with revision.
-A Y11 Maths Parent Event was held for pupils eligible for the pupil premium and a parent or carer to attend.
+A Y7 Maths Parent Event was held for pupils eligible for the pupil premium and a parent or carer to attend.
 There was a 50% turn out and some pupils attended without their parents.
-Feedback was very successful so a Maths and English Parent Event was held in the morning for Y7 parents.
+Feedback was very successful (90% approval) so a Maths and English Parent Event for other yeargroups is proposed for this year.

 Rise to Read

 Pupils who are pupil premium and have a low reading age are asked to attend school from 8am until 8.30 to complete a Lexia computer program.
 This program improves reading and writing skills.

 33 pupils attended every session and there was a growth in average reading age of +26 months for these pupils.

 Proposed Pupil Premium allocation spend 2017 / 18

 All Pupil Premium funded interventions have been thoroughly audited, evaluated and decisions made on whether to continue them.
 This information can be found in the Pupil Premium Expenditure Report (there is a link at the bottom of this page) We aim to continue to spend our Pupil Premium allocation for the year 2017/2018 on the interventions that have the most impact.
 This gives us the option to trial new innovations such as Tutoring Vouchers, extending the Pupil Premium Parent Events and Revision Workshops and exploring how we can further assist our most disadvantaged pupils with basic numeracy and revision.
 Please also see this year's Pupil Premium report for more details.